hamzasalahds/hospital_database/README.md

-# <div align="center">  Relational Database for Improved Patient Care and Reduced Exposure Risk </div>
+# <div align="center">  Relational Database </div>
+## <div align="center">  Improved Patient Care and Reduced Exposure Risk </div>

-###	The goal of this project is to create a solution to reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
-This database provides medical staff with access to up-to-date, accurate patient information such as admission dates, symptoms, treatments, and the assigned medical professional.
+### <div align="center">  The goal of this project is to create a solution to reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
+This database provides medical staff with access to up-to-date, accurate patient information such as admission dates, symptoms, treatments, and the assigned medical professional.</div>

 ###### *Note: The story and characters in this project are not based on real people or events.
 Any resemblance to real people or events is purely coincidental.*
 ----------------------------------------------------------------------------------